 Last Living Words: The Ingeborg Bachmann Reader

 This Ingeborg Bachmann Reader consists of works of poetry and fiction published during the life of the great Austrian writer.
-Brilliantly translated by Lilian M. Friedberg, Last Living Words presents a new perspective on this important, internationally renowned figure.
-Friedberg’s Bachmann is no longer the frail and tortured writer presented in so many previous translations, but is a writer who stands as a strong woman and major literary figure.
+Brilliantly translated by Lilian M. Friedberg, Last Living Words (winner of the Kayden Translation Award) presents a new perspective on this important, internationally renowned figure.
+Friedberg’s Bachmann is no longer the frail and tortured writer presented in so many previous translations, but stands out as a strong woman and major literary figure.